The Birds and the Bees: Battling Bees at Hummingbird Feeders

-These insects are indeed a real nuisance at feeders.
+These insects are a real nuisance at feeders.
 Unlike bees, these creatures aren’t known for helping to pollinate plants in a significant manner.
-They also tend to be aggressive toward hummingbirds — and humans, too.
+They can also be aggressive toward hummingbirds — and humans, too.

 To help eliminate a bothersome group of wasps around a hummingbird feeder, try these tips:

 - Capture wasps.
 Set up a wasp trap, which will focus their attention away from the feeder.